4GeeksAcademy/python-beginner-programming-exercises/exercises/22-Russian-Roulette/README.md

 ## 📝 Instructions:
-1. The game is almost working, please fill the function "**fireGun**" to make the game work (compare the bullet position against the chamber position.)
+1. The game is almost working, please fill the function "**fire_gun**" to make the game work (compare the bullet position against the chamber position.)